thibeastmo/compiler/README.md

 To test errors:
-  - Create a line without ';' at the end to get notified that each line must end with ';'
+  - Create a line without ';', '{' or '}' at the end to get notified that each line must end with ';'

 To test warnings: